Technology for Learning Spanish

 Netflix has a lot of excellent shows produced in Spanish.
 And for much of its content, Netflix allows you to select either Spanish or English for the dialogue, as well as for subtitles if you want them.
 However, Netflix has no built-in way to get a translation of a word or phrase in a Spanish subtitle.
 Fortunately, there are some programs that can.

-Mate Translate makes a browser extension that Mate_Translateadds special powers to Netflix.
+Mate Translate makes a browser extension that adds special powers to Netflix.
 The most important thing that it does is allow you to translate a word or phrase within a Netflix subtitle (for example, from Spanish to English) without leaving the Netflix screen.
 Just click on a word and the video will automatically pause and a window will appear with the translation.
 We found it easier to first click anywhere on the screen to pause the video.
 You can take your time to click on a word or select a phrase for translation.
 Mate Translate has other features as well, such as saving your list of words to a practice list.

 SWC tested the free version of the Chrome extension with some Netflix shows.
 If you need some help every now and then with the Spanish in a subtitle, it is definitely faster and easier than looking up the word using your phone or another website.